bashrc2/epicyon/default_tos.md

 In a proactive effort to avoid the classic fate of *"embrace, extend, extinguish"* this system will block any instance launched, acquired or funded by Alphabet/Google, Facebook/Meta, Twitter, Microsoft, Apple, Amazon, Elsevier or other monopolistic Silicon Valley companies.

 This system will not federate with instances whose moderation policy is incompatible with the content policy described above.
 If an instance lacks a moderation policy, or refuses to enforce one, it will be assumed to be incompatible.

+This system will not federate with instances publishing unmarked algorithmic content.

 ### Use by Research Organizations and Universities
 Data may not be "scraped" or otherwise obtained from this instance and used for academic research or cited within research publications without the prior written permission of the administrator.
 Financial remedy will be sought through the courts from any researcher publishing data obtained from this instance without consent.